stencila/stencila/py/README.md

 [![Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://stencila.github.io/schema/py/docs)

 This package provides Python bindings for the [Stencila Schema](https://schema.stenci.la) for executable documents.
 It is primarily aimed at Python developers wanting to programmatically generate, or modify, executable documents.
-For example, it is used in [`pyla`](https://github.com/stencila/pyla), an interpreter for executable documents containing Python code.
+For example, it is used in [`pyla`](https://github.com/stencila/pyla), a Stencila plugin for Python.

 ## Install